NBlaze860/Shipsy-Inventory-Manager/docs/DESIGN.md

 *   **Product Model:** Contains core product information with automatic value calculations and user references

 **Reasoning:** This design prioritizes simplicity and maintainability while providing essential functionality.
 The models use ES6 import/export syntax with minimal but effective validation.
 The User model supports authentication and authorization needs, while the Product model includes pre-save middleware for automatic total value calculations.

+## Business Logic Implementation

+**Context:** The business logic for creating, reading, updating, and deleting products needs to be implemented.
+The logic should be separated from the controller layer to maintain a clean architecture.

+**Decision:** The business logic for the "create product" feature will be implemented in `ProductService.js`.
+The `productController.js` will handle the request and response, while the service will handle the core logic of creating a new product.

+**Reasoning:** This approach follows the principle of separation of concerns, where the controller is responsible for handling HTTP requests and responses, and the service is responsible for the business logic.
+This makes the code more modular, testable, and easier to maintain.

+## CRUD Operations for Products

+**Context:** The initial implementation only included creating products.
+To provide full inventory management, functionality for reading, updating, and deleting products was required.

+**Decision:** The remaining CRUD (Create, Read, Update, Delete) operations for products have been fully implemented.
+This includes:
+- **Read:** `getProducts` to fetch all products and `getProductById` to fetch a single product.
+- **Update:** `updateProduct` to modify an existing product.
+- **Delete:** `deleteProduct` to remove a product.

+These functions are implemented in `ProductService.js` with corresponding controller methods in `productController.js`.

+**Reasoning:** Completing the CRUD functionality is a core requirement for the inventory management system.
+The implementation follows the established pattern of separating business logic into a service layer and handling HTTP requests/responses in the controller layer.
+This ensures consistency with the existing codebase and maintains a clean, scalable architecture.
+Error handling for cases like a product not being found (`404`) has been included for a robust API.